United States Department of Veterans Affairs: Promotion to Department of Veterans Affairs

-The reform period 1995–2000 saw the Veterans Health Administration (VHA) dramatically improve care access, quality, and efficiency.
-This was through leveraging its national integrated electronic health information system (VistA), and in so doing implemented universal primary care, increased patients treated by 24%, had a 48% increase in ambulatory care visits, and decreased staffing by 12%.
-By 2000, the VHA had 10,000 fewer employees than in 1995 and a 104% increase in patients treated since 1995, and had managed to maintain the same cost per patient-day, while all other facilities' costs had risen over 30% to 40% during the same period.
+The reform period of 1995 to 2000 saw the Veterans Health Administration (VHA) dramatically improve care access, quality, and efficiency.
+This was achieved by leveraging its national integrated electronic health information system (VistA) and in so doing, implementing universal primary care, which increased patients treated by 24%, had a 48% increase in ambulatory care visits, and decreased staffing by 12%.
+By 2000, the VHA had 10,000 fewer employees than in 1995 and a 104% increase in patients treated since 1995, and had managed to maintain the same cost per patient-day, while all other facilities' costs had risen by over 30% to 40% during the same period.

-The 2008 "New GI Bill" (Post-9/11 Veterans Educational Assistance Act of 2008) authored by Sen. Jim Webb (D-VA) doubled GI Bill college benefits while providing a 13-week extension to federal unemployment benefits.
-The new GI Bill more than doubled the value of the benefit to roughly $90,000 up from $40,000.
-In-state public universities essentially are covered to provide full scholarships for veterans under the new education package.
-For those veterans who served at least three years a monthly housing stipend was also added to the law.
-Congress and President Barack Obama extended the new GI Bill in August 2009 at the cost of roughly $70 billion over the next decade.
-The Department of Defense (DoD) allows individuals who, on or after 1 August 2009, have served at least six years in the Armed Forces and who agree to serve at least another four years in the U.S. Armed Forces to transfer unused entitlement to their surviving spouse.
-Servicemembers reaching 10-year anniversaries could choose to transfer the benefit to any dependents such as their spouse or children.
+Authored by Senator Jim Webb, the Post-9/11 Veterans Educational Assistance Act of 2008 doubled the GI Bill's college benefits and provided a 13-week extension to federal unemployment benefits.
+The new GI Bill more than doubled the value of the benefit from $40,000 to about $90,000.
+In-state public universities are essentially covered to provide full scholarships for veterans under the new education package.
+For those veterans who served at least three years, a monthly housing stipend was also added to the law.
+Congress and President Barack Obama extended the new GI Bill in August 2009 at a cost of roughly $70 billion over the next decade.
+The Department of Defense (DoD) allows individuals who, on or after August 1, 2009, have served at least six years in the Armed Forces and who agree to serve at least another four years in the U.S. Armed Forces to transfer unused entitlement to their surviving spouse.
+Service members reaching 10-year anniversaries could choose to transfer the benefit to any dependents, such as their spouse or children.